 How it works for our participants:

-- Participants will design and produce a product to sell at Farmers Markets around the valley.
+- Participants will design and produce a product to sell at Farmers Markets and holiday markets around the valley.
 They will learn basic economics, business development and marketing.

 * 100% of all money raised will go towards individual participants scholarship accounts